xythobuz/sovereign/CONTRIBUTING.md

 Code that is committed to the master branch should work with both Debian 8 "Jessie" and Ubuntu 16.04 LTS "Xenial".

-## Development environment

-You'll want to set up a [local development environment](https://github.com/sovereign/sovereign/wiki/Development-Environment) so that you don't have to test on a remote server.

 ## Module design principles

 Sovereign is an Ansible playbook that uses the modules in this repository to configure a server.
 Modules should conform to the following design principles.